net-lisias-kspu/Historian/README.md

 #### Kerbin days and months.

 The included Kerbin calendar formatter uses the following day and month names.
+These names can be customised from the settings window.
 Odd numbered months have 35 days and even numbered months have 36 days.

 __Days__: Akant, Brant, Casant, Dovant, Esant, Flant  (_Note: first letter is A,B,...F_)

 __Months__: Unnam, Dosnam, Trenam, Cuatnam, Cinqnam, Seinam, Sietnam, Ocnam, Nuevnam, Diznam, Oncnam, Docenam (_Note: mangled Spanish ("Spangled") numbers with "nam" suffix_)

 ### Sample Configuration